Czech National Agency for International Education

 Welcome to the website of the Czech National Agency for International Education!

-We are the Czech National Agency for International Education and, as an organisation partly funded from the public purse, we fall under the competence of the Ministry of Education, Youth and Sports.
+We are a publicly-funded organisation falling under the competence of the Ministry of Education, Youth and Sports.
 Our main objective is to facilitate international cooperation in education and to encourage as many different individuals and institutions as possible to become involved in international activities.
-We provide information, consulting and analytical services to all target groups active in education.
+We provide information, consultancy and analytical services to all target groups active in education.
 Our main partners are schools and other educational institutions, non-profit organisations and companies, local government bodies, and individuals – generally students, teachers, people from the management of all types of schools, youth workers, adult educators, and other professionals in the field.

 Our mission is to contribute to the development of international education in the Czech Republic.
 We award grants and scholarships for international and mobility projects, we help schools to develop and their staff to receive additional training, and we promote other activities in the field of lifelong learning.
-We have a handle on the latest world trends in education and try to introduce them into the Czech environment.
+We keep abreast of the latest world trends in education and try to introduce them into the Czech environment.
 Besides overseeing studies abroad, we also support career guidance and nurture Czech cultural heritage around the world.
 We regularly release publications and contribute to foreign documents, organise conferences and attend trade fairs.

 Would you like to know more about who we are, where we are headed, and what our principles are?
 Read our mission and vision.